Enigmatichthys

 Enigmatichthys is a genus of extinct freshwater ray-finned fish that lived during the Middle Triassic epoch of what is now Australia.
-It contains a single species, E. attentuatus from the Anisian-aged Hawkesbury Sandstone.
+It contains a single species, E. attenuatus from the Anisian-aged Hawkesbury Sandstone.
 It was a very small fish whose taxonomic identity is difficult to verify (hence its name), although it is now at least considered a parasemionotiform.